-- 1. The failure of the Republic of Serbia to implement Ministerial Council Decision 2016/04/MC-EnC and thus to rectify the breaches identified therein constitutes a serious and persistent breach within the meaning of Article 92(1) of the Treaty. - 2.
-The Republic of Serbia shall take all appropriate measures to rectify the breaches identified in Ministerial Council Decision 2016/04/MC-EnC in cooperation with the Secretariat and shall report to the Ministerial Council about the implementation measures taken in 2018. - 3.
-The Secretariat is invited to monitor compliance of the measures taken by the Republic of Serbia with the acquis communautaire.
+- 1. The failure of Bosnia and Herzegovina to implement Ministerial Council Decision 2016/03/MC-EnC and thus to rectify the breaches identified therein constitutes a serious and persistent breach within the meaning of Article 92(1) of the Treaty. - 2.
+Bosnia and Herzegovina shall take all appropriate measures to rectify the breaches identified in Ministerial Council Decision 2016/03/MC-EnC in cooperation with the Secretariat and shall report to the Ministerial Council about the implementation measures taken in 2018. - 3.
+The Secretariat is invited to monitor compliance of the measures taken by Bosnia and Herzegovina with the acquis communautaire.
 If the breaches have not been rectified by 1 July 2018, the Secretariat is invited to initiate a procedure for imposing measures under Article 92 of the Treaty.